BlauHimmel/PathTracerWithCuda/README.md

 The compute capability of your GPU should be greater than 6.x(For unified memory has been widely used in my program)

+A GREAT GPU IS ALWAYS BETTER FOR COMPLEX SCENES!

 The GRAPHICS CARD'S DRIVER crashed occasionally.
 I am working on it. :(

 * Interactive camera(Depth of field supported!)
-* Interactive UI for changing almost any stuff dynamically.
+* Interactive UI for modifying almost any stuff dynamically.
-* Scene and config define using json sytax.
+* Scene and configuration are defined using json syntax.
 Easy to use.
-* Could change render scene dynamically.
+* Render scene could be modified dynamically.
-* Diffuse texture for any format.
+* Diffuse and specular texture for any format.
-* Obj mesh supported(Material per group supported).
+* Obj mesh supported(You can define materials of each group).
-* Naive subsurface scattering.
+* Subsurface scattering.
 * Bvh accelerating structure.
 * Skybox.
-* Microsurface model for reflection.
+* Microfacet model for reflection.

 ![](https://github.com/BlauHimmel/PathTracerWithCuda/blob/bvh/Result/sample13.png)